 Many taxpayers find claiming their points to be easy.
-However, sometimes it can be confusing, which is why we recommend TurboTax when filing your taxes.
+However, sometimes, it can be confusing, which is why we recommend Online tax filing when filing your taxes.
 They will ask you a few easy questions that will allow you to take the proper deduction for your mortgage points.

 Points Add Up

-Paying two points up front could allow you to drop your rate down to 3.5%.
+Paying two points up-front could allow you to drop your rate down to 3.5%.
 Don’t forget you also get to deduct these points when tax time comes around too.
-Overall, the longer you plan to reside in your home, the more benefits that you get, with one of the biggest ones being decreasing your monthly interest rate.
+Overall, the longer you plan to reside in your home, the more benefits you get, with one of the biggest ones being decreasing your monthly interest rate.